hexaworld/hexaworld-core/README.md

 # hexaworld-core

 Core game loop and gameplay logic for hexaworld games.
 Constructs a game world using the provided schema, and runs the game, including movement, collision detection, and gameplay events.
 This module is designed to be passed to a variety of external renderers or other forms of progammatic access.
 It only requires a `schema`, a `gameloop`, and a `controller`, each of which conform to a simple API.
+Works well with [crtrdg.js](http://crtrdg.com/) components.

+Example renderers:

+- 3d with stack.gl: [`hexaworld-renderer-3d`](https://github.com/hexaworld/hexaworld-renderer-3d)

 ### example